bart747/mysite/content/blog/maintainable-ui.md

 ## Variables

-With SASS variables you can control your basic UI properties from one, organised file.
+With SASS variables you can control your basic UI properties from one, organized file.
 The obvious ones are font families, media queries, colors and sizes.

 Here's quick example: